-Component 1 Component 2 Paper 1 1 hour 45 min Coursework Centre-based assessment Section A: Candidates answer short on the three units they ha affecting performance, H training, Reasons and opposition in physical as Section B: Candidates answer three one from each of the three studied. eve studied: Factors lealth, safety and portunities for ctivity. structured questions, activities from a categories listed Candidates mus and improve pra ose to undertake four practical t least two of the seven d (50% of total marks).
-It show the ability to analyse ctical performance in one of a practical activities (10% of 40% of total marks 60% of total ma rks
+Component 1 Component 2 Paper 1 1 hour 45 min Coursework Centre-based assessment Section A: Candidates answer short and on each of the three units: F performance, Health, safety Reasons and opportunities for physical activity.
+Section B: Candidates answer three strone from each of the three ustudied. actors affecting and training, or participation in uctured questions, activities from a categories listed Candidates mus and improve pra ose to undertake four practical at least two of the seven d (50% of total marks).
+St show the ability to analyse actical performance in one of a practical activities (10% of 40% of total marks 60% of total ma arks

-The grades available are A\-G. All components are available in the June and November series.
+The grades available are A-G. All components are available in the June and November series.